Miriam Silverman: Career

 In 2002 she performed in the musical Hot Star, Nebraska at Speakeasy Stage in Boston.
 In 2008 she performed in a production of Hamlet at the Delacorte Theater.
 In 2010, she was nominated for a Helen Hayes Award for her performance in The Dog in the Manger with the Shakespeare Theatre Company, where Silverman is a repertory member actor.
 Silverman is also a repertory member actor for Trinity Repertory Company.
 She has performed several plays in summerstock in the Berkshires with companys like Berkshire on Stage and the Berkshire Playwrights Lab.

 She was nominated for a Jeff Award in 2016 for her performance as the lead female character's older sister Mavis Parodus Bryson in the Goodman Theatre's production of Lorraine Hansberry's The Sign in Sidney Brustein's Window.
 She reprised this role in the New York productions at the Brooklyn Academy of Music and then on Broadway in April 2023 at the James Earl Jones Theatre.
 For her performance in the Broadway production, she won the Tony Award for Best Featured Actress in a Play.

 She made her Broadway debut in 2017 as Amy in Ayad Akhtar's Junk at the Vivian Beaumont Theater.
 Her television appearances including episodes of Fleishman Is in Trouble and The Marvelous Mrs. Maisel.
 She appeared in the film Breaking which premiered at the 2022 Sundance Film Festival.
 In 2023, Silverman was cast in her first leading film role in Motherland produced by Moving Picture Institute.

 Personal life

 She married actor Adam Green in 2009.
 The couple met performing Awake and Sing! at the Arena Stage, directed by Zelda Fichandler.
 Green, a Harvard graduate, works as the East Coast Union organizer for SAG-AFTRA.
 The couple lobbied for the Actors' Equity Fair Wage on Stage movement.
+She is Jewish and a member of the Plaza Jewish Community Chapel.